NJPBioInfoProjects/scrnaseq_scanpy/README.md

 ## Project Overview

 This project analyzes the single-cell transcriptomic landscape of matched primary pancreatic tumors and liver metastases from patients with pancreatic ductal adenocarcinoma (PDAC), based on the study by Zhang et al. (2023, Nature Communications).
 I aimed to replicate and extend key analyses from the paper, including cell type annotation, composition comparisons, pseudotime trajectory modeling, and compositional modeling.
-By applying tools like CellTypist, Monocle, and scCODA to the provided dataset, this work explores how immunosuppressive microenvironments and distinct cellular lineages contribute to metastatic progression in PDAC.
+By applying tools like CellTypist and scCODA to the provided dataset, this work explores how immunosuppressive microenvironments and distinct cellular lineages contribute to metastatic progression in PDAC.

 # Use